 As a service to the cosmetic industry, CCTFA offers a certificate program to facilitate international trade.
-This certificate program, which includes Certificates of Free Sale and Good Manufacturing Practices Certificates, is offered to both member and non-member companies of the CCTFA.
+This certificate program, which includes Certificates of Free Sale, Good Manufacturing Practices Certificates and NHP International Trade Certificates is offered to both member and non-member companies of the CCTFA.
 For over 80 years, CCTFA has been the leading Canadian association for the personal care products industry.
 CCTFA has been issuing certificates for over 10 years, destined to approximately 65 countries annually.

 Certificates of Free Sale are Affidavits signed by a qualified CCTFA specialist attesting that, to the best of the specialist’s knowledge, the personal care products in question are identical to those sold throughout Canada.
 A CFS is often requested by a foreign government to ensure that Canadian imports are in compliance with applicable Canadian Provincial and Federal law.

 Good Manufacturing Practices are guidelines for manufacturers to follow regarding production.
 These are designed to control and streamline the influence of outside factors on the quality of production.
 GMP Certificates are affidavits attesting that the manufacturing of the products in question are adhering to these guidelines.
 For additional information regarding personal care product GMPs, please reference ISO 22716:2007, Food and Drug Regulations, Part C, Division 2 “Good Manufacturing Practices” and Natural Health Product Regulations, Part C “Good Manufacturing Practices”.